West Forsyth High School (North Carolina): History

 West Forsyth was built in 1964 after the merger of the Winston-Salem School District and Forsyth County School District.
 It originally served as the new home for students of Southwest High School (now Southwest Elementary), which is located within walking distance from the campus.

 In the beginning, only six buildings existed at West (100–600).
 The early 1970s brought several new additions, including the track, football stadium, and tennis courts.
-Five more buildings have been also been built.
+Five more buildings have also been built.
 The 700 and 900 buildings were constructed in the early 1980s.
 The Harold B. Simpson Gymnasium, named after West's first principal, was also built during that time.
 The 1000 building, the only two-story building on campus, was constructed last, in the late 1990s.
 A new auditorium (Performing Arts Center) was constructed, replacing the old auditorium in the 600 building, which is now the band room.
 The 100, 200, 300, 400, and 500 buildings have been remodeled.
 Two PODS have been put in place as well, which house the school's Army JROTC program.
 The total budget for the overall upgrading of the facility was $10.5 million.
-In 2022, the WSFCS school board approved the basketball court located in the Harold B. Simpson Gymnasium to be dedicated and renamed in honor to former student Chris Paul, the basketball court's name was changed to 'Chris Paul Court'.
+In 2022, the WSFCS school board approved the basketball court located in the Harold B. Simpson Gymnasium to be dedicated and renamed in honor to former student Chris Paul, the basketball court's name was changed to "Chris Paul Court".

 Athletics

-West Forsyth is a member of the 4A Central Piedmont Conference (CPC).
+West Forsyth is a part of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 8A school.
+It is a member of the 7A/8A Central Piedmont Conference (CPC).
 The CPC features many of West's rivals, including R.J.
-Reynolds, Davie County, and Robert B. Glenn High School; and its main rivals, East Forsyth High School and Reagan High School.
+Reynolds High School, East Forsyth High School and Reagan High School.